deepset-ai/haystack/CONTRIBUTING.md

 search the internet for answers first.

-If you then still feel the need to ask a question and need clarification, you can use one of our [Community Channels](https://haystack.deepset.ai/community), Discord in particular is often very helpful.
+If you then still feel the need to ask a question and need clarification, you can use one of our [Community Channels](https://haystack.deepset.ai/community), Discord, in particular, is often very helpful.

 ## Reporting Bugs

 ### Before Submitting a Bug Report

 A good bug report shouldn't leave others needing to chase you up for more information.
-Therefore, we ask you to investigate carefully, collect information and describe the issue in detail in your report.
+Therefore, we ask you to investigate carefully, collect information, and describe the issue in detail in your report.
 Please complete the following steps in advance to help us fix any potential bug as fast as possible.

 - Make sure that you are using the latest version.